 1099 filings serve the purpose of making sure the Federal Government has an accurate reporting of one’s income for the purposes of income taxes.

-Contractors are required to pay taxes on money they have made throughout the year.
+Contractors should pay taxes on money they have made throughout the year.

 The form allows the government and the individual to track how much money was made from doing contractor labor and to ensure the proper amount of tax was paid on that income.